SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-02-coronavirus-winter-of-our-discontent.md

 (dexamethasone, remdesivir, ventilation in prone position, ...) and (b) the patient population has changed.
-Most of the elderly are scared away from going in public much, and with the start of the fall college semester, we're getting a lot of young, healthy people doing dum things.
+Most of the elderly are scared away from going in public much, and with the start of the fall college semester, we're getting a lot of young, healthy people doing dumb things.
 Their death rate is lower, so they may survive personally.
 But not without spraying virus to all they contact, including elderly or otherwise at-risk family members, teachers, bus drivers, grocery workers, and others.
 So don't applaud the lower death rate _yet_. [↩](#fn2a)